nomnomab/unity-project-patcher/README.md

 > Only supports Mono games at the moment!
 >
 > This tool does not distribute game files.
 It simply works off of your copy of the game!
+>
+> Also, this tool is for **personal** use only.
+Do not re-distrubute game files to others.

 This core tool *doesn't* patch any game by itself itself, as it's just a core utility.
 Game wrappers have to utilize this core to set up its pipeline, and any specific fixing for that specific game.

 > [!NOTE]
-> I will *not* be taking requests for game wrappers to make.
-If you want one made, make it yourself.
-If you need help,
+> I will *not* be taking requests for game wrappers to make 👍
-> feel free to make an issue if it is related to the tool.

 <!-- Features -->
 ## Features

-- Custom game wrappers on top of this tool
 - Custom tool window content
 - Auto-detected game wrappers for tool window usage
 - A rough package detector